-Construction Engineering and Management major
+Construction Engineering Major

 Put simply, construction engineers make things happen.
 They take plans created by civil engineers and architects and convert them into the grandest realities.
 They build things — big things — roads, skyscrapers, power plants, sports facilities, you name it.
 Construction engineers love to build, and they revel in the challenges each project presents: unique locations, team members, climates, budget and legal issues.
 Construction engineers are adept problem solvers who know how to manage costs, people and schedules.